roman-milk/roman-milk.github.io/kristen-finally-fucks-daddy-pt-08.md

- ****** Kristen Finally Fucks Daddy Pt.
-08 ****** byNonStopFunGuy© "Yup."
+===

+"Yup."
 I climbed onto his bed on my knees, remaining near the bottom edge, reaching back to hold Crystal's hand and have her join me.
 Now we were hip to hip facing him, all three of us on his bed.
 "I need to say something more to Jack, Daddy . . . start the video, go ahead."
 Crystal didn't say a word, although I'm sure she was confused, she just remained next to me quietly, giggly.
 She had no idea who Jack was, she'd never met him and I don't think I'd even mentioned him to her.
 But she had the hots for my Daddy, knowing he fucked our friend Melanie a few weeks earlier -- with Melanie reporting to Crystal that my Daddy had an awesome cock and used it for hours -- and Crystal spent her time around my father flirting and showing off her C-cup tits and hot little Latina ass.
 I didn't get the sense Crystal wanted to leave.

  Besides, for the last couple of hours, Crystal and I had been having our first girl/girl sex in my bedroom.
 She still smelled like wet pussy; her mouth was undoubtedly filled with the scent of my cunt juices, like mine was of hers.
 She and I were still fucking horny.